Dr. Susan Kools Wins 2014 Outstanding Faculty Mentorship Award

 While Dr. Kools offers her unwavering support and guidance, she ultimately understands that she cannot fix problems for her students and enables them to find their own solutions.
 One student noted that “Susan nurtured a comfortable environment where I could not only express my feelings but brainstorm solutions for coping.”
 Other students echoed these sentiments, writing, “When I have moments of doubt, she reminds me that the decision to move forward is up to me.
 She has supported my every decision and continues to do so.”

-Her great passion inspires her students to “pay it forward as mentors to own students, with even half the grace, determination and impact that Susan has made on lives.”
+Her great passion inspires her students to “pay it forward as mentors to [their] own students, with even half the grace, determination and impact that Susan has made on [their] lives.”

 Dr. David Vlahov, School of Nursing Dean and Professor, will accept the award on behalf of Dr. Kools at the Graduate Division Commencement Ceremony at the William J. Rutter Center on the Mission Bay Campus on May 23.
 Dr. Kools will be presented her award at the School of Nursing Commencement Ceremony at Davies Symphony Hall on June 9.